Does Scientific Writing Converge to U.S. English? Evidence from Generative AI-Assisted Publications: Introduction

-In this paper, we conduct the first large-scale test of the "linguistic equalizer" hypothesis.
-We track the stylistic evolution of 5.6 million English-language publications by authors from non-English-speaking countries from 2021 to 2024.
-We measure the linguistic similarity of each publication to a U.S. scientific writing benchmark using text embeddings generated with the SciBERT model \citep{beltagy2019scibert}.
-SciBERT is a transformer architecture based on BERT \citep{devlin2019bert} and pretrained on large-scale scientific corpora that effectively captures the semantic and stylistic properties of academic writing.
-We find a pronounced post-2022 convergence of GenAI-assisted publications from non-English-speaking country authors toward U.S. scientific writing, relative to non-GenAI-assisted publications from those countries.
-The effect is strongest where language barriers are greatest---namely for domestic author teams from countries more linguistically-distant from English.
-These findings indicate that GenAI is both reshaping scientific communication---acting as a powerful linguistic equalizer---and impacting scientific policy---with implications for editorial practice, research equity, and the global production of knowledge.
+To address this research gap, this paper provides large-scale evidence of linguistic convergence across multiple scientific fields.
+We track the stylistic evolution of 5.6 million English-language publications by authors from non-English-speaking countries, published from 2021 to 2024 and indexed in Scopus.
+For each publication, we measure linguistic similarity to a benchmark corpus of U.S.\ scientific writing using SciBERT\footnote{SciBERT is a transformer architecture based on BERT \citep{devlin2019bert} and pretrained on large-scale scientific corpora that effectively captures the semantic and stylistic properties of academic writing.} text embeddings \citep{beltagy2019scibert}.
+We then estimate dynamic changes using an event-study difference-in-differences design centered on the late-2022 release of ChatGPT.
+The results indicate a pronounced post-2022 convergence of GenAI-assisted publications toward U.S. scientific writing, relative to non-GenAI-assisted publications.
+The association is strongest where language barriers are greatest: namely, for domestic author teams from countries more linguistically distant from English and for publications in lower-impact journals.